What is Fire?

 - Easy availability of air, oxygen, or oxidizing material.

-- Sources of ignition like a spark, static discharge, contact of hot surfaces, friction, etc.
+- Sources of ignition like a spark, static discharge, contact with hot surfaces, friction, etc.

 - Continuous running machinery without proper lubrication and maintenance.